Want more Christmas spirit, less Christmas waste? Avoid, reduce, reuse and recycle right with these 10 waste-wise Christmas tips!

 #3 Maximise experience

-Last year, around $400 million was spent on 10 million unwanted gifts last Christmas, many of which were discarded and likely ended up in landfill.
+In 2019, around $400 million was spent on 10 million unwanted Christmas gifts, many of which were discarded and likely ended up in landfill.
 Research shows that experiences make people happier than material items, so why not maximise happy and minimise waste with these low-waste Christmas gift ideas.

-The gift of experience– make unforgettable gifts without the waste.
-Movies, day spas, hot air balloon trips, zoo passes, courses, classes, memberships, restaurant vouchers support the local economy while making memories instead of waste.
+The gift of experience – Movies, day spas, hot air balloon trips, zoo passes, courses, classes, memberships, and restaurant vouchers are a great way to support the local economy while making memories instead of waste.

-The gift of your time – Are you known for your skills in cooking, baking, sewing, painting, carpentry, sports or patience?
-Create ‘coupons’ that allow you to gift those skills, eg.
+The gift of your time – Are you known for your skills in cooking, baking, sewing, painting, carpentry or repairs?
+Do you have some extra free time?
+Create ‘coupons’ that allow you to gift your skills, time, and energy, for example:

 Each year, we use more than 150,000 kilometres of wrapping paper at Christmas – enough to wrap around the Earth’s equator almost four times.